Apache Flink, DataStream API, Stream Processing, Transformations, Windowing

 WatermarkStrategy.<Event>forBoundedOutOfOrderness(Duration.ofSeconds(10))

-.withTimestampAssigner((event, timestamp) -> event.getTimestamp())
+.withTimestampAssigner((event, timestamp) -> event.getTimestamp()),

 );

 Watermarks allow Flink to determine when all events up to a certain timestamp have arrived, triggering window computations and handling late data appropriately.
+For a deep dive into watermark mechanics, see Watermarks and Triggers in Stream Processing.
+For strategies to handle events that arrive after watermarks have passed, see Handling Late-Arriving Data in Streaming.

 Window Types